simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 ## Qualification Program Objectives and Procedures

 The **DoD Manual 8140.03** outlines the **Qualification Program** objectives and procedures, which aim to develop and sustain a skilled and capable cyberspace workforce within the Department of Defense (DoD).
-This program utilizes the **DoD Cyberspace Workforce Framework (DCWF)** to establish a common understanding of cyberspace concepts, principles, and applications.
+This program uses the **DoD Cyberspace Workforce Framework (DCWF)** to establish a common understanding of cyberspace concepts, principles, and applications.
 The Qualification Program consists of foundational, resident, and Continuous Professional Development (CPD) requirements.

 Some of the highlighted objectives and procedures of the Qualification Program include: